 There are two main holes in the data.
 First, we have no information about who owns the 185,448 dwellings that were unoccupied on Census night (10.6% of all dwellings).
 Neither do we know why they were unoccupied.
 They might be holiday homes, between tenants, on the market, under renovation or the usual occupiers (owners or renters) may have been away on holiday or on business.
 We just don’t know and that affects our understanding of the owner/occupier status for more than one tenth of all dwellings.

 The other major hole in the data is the occupiers who didn’t answer the question or who gave an unclear answer.
 That was another 176,835 dwellings or 10.1% of all dwellings.

 These data gaps have been growing in total since the 1986 Census – the total 2013 gap (20.7%) was 19.4% in 2006.
 Part of that is probably caused by the rise in family trust ownerships, though the Census questions tried to capture these.
 Gaps in the questions also contributed.

 If we turn the examination around and try to deduce home-ownership rates from the proportions of occupiers who pay rent, a slightly different picture emerges.
 There were also gaps in renters’ data in 2013 but 29.2% of all occupied dwellings (453,100) specified the weekly rent then being paid.
 We can probably assume that these rent-payers were arms-length occupiers, in other words, not connected to family trust ownerships where the occupiers might be nominal tenants.

-Of more recent note is that the proportion of ‘rent-payers’ has been relatively flat since the early 1950s, as the chart shows:
+Of more recent note is that the proportion of ‘rent-payers’ has been relatively flat since the early 1950s though rising slightly in the last 17 years, as the chart shows: